-Santiago has been a national leader in implementing programs to fight chronic diseases and improve public health.
-Past successes include a network of healthy canteens in public schools, a chain of freshly squeezed citrus juice carts, and a health-promoting playground for kids under 5 years of age.
-The incentive structure is inspired by existing systems used in retail and by airlines, and also from the evidence on conditional cash and in-kind transfers in Latin America.
+The city has been a national leader in implementing programs to fight chronic diseases and improve public health.
+Past successes include a network of healthy canteens in public schools, a chain of freshly squeezed citrus juice carts, and a health-promoting playground for children under 5.
+Building on this tradition, Santiago is preparing a pilot program in three schools in 2017, and aims to reach 90 percent of the city’s schools by 2019.